-Improvements are possible on the basic protocol to make it more efficient.
+Several improvements are possible on the basic protocol to make it more efficient.
 For example, a timer mechanism can be used to detect and remove the trust vectors belonging to peers that are no longer active.
 Trust queries can be made more efficient by combining all IDs to be queried into a single query message, reducing the number of query and response messages to be handled.

-Although the protocol maintains l -bit trust and credibility vectors, it might be more suitable to use only part of that information for different purposes.
+Although the protocol maintains $\ell$ -bit trust and credibility vectors, it might be more suitable to use only part of that information for different purposes.
 For example, when evaluating trust responses that come from peers, it may be more desirable to take only the most recent few transactions into account.

 A potential improvement on the basic protocol may be realized by preserving the hashes of the malicious files downloaded.
 These hashes can later be used to send a warning to the querying peer when a relevant query is received.
-This idea was originally proposed in [5] in a similar context.
+This idea was originally proposed by Damiani et al. [6] in a similar context.
 Our protocol can be enhanced to include this feature with the following modifications: The warning messages received in a query are grouped along with the normal responses according to their file hash value.
-If selected into the top θ_T for trust evaluation, a warning message's trust and distrust ratings are reversed in the trust score calculation, contributing a significant distrust factor to the average.
+If selected into the top $\theta_T$ for trust evaluation, a warning message's trust and distrust ratings are reversed in the trust score calculation, contributing a significant distrust factor to the average.

 The limitations of our protocol must also be noted.
-Being a reputation-based protocol, our system in the end relies on the judgment of its users.
-Therefore, it can be effective only against attacks that are discernible by the user.
-Nevertheless, many attacks in P2P systems fall into this category, such as the common decoy files attacks [3].
+Being a reputation-based protocol, our system in the end relies on the judgment of its users and, hence, is effective only against attacks that are perceivable by the user.
+Nevertheless, many attacks in P2P systems fall into this category, not the least the common decoy files attacks [3].

-Another point to note is that our protocol does not distinguish between malicious peers and the peers that spread malicious content due to their carelessness, which we believe is the right way to deal with careless peers from a practical point of view.
-Besides, a careless peer always has the ability to improve its reputation by serving a sufficient number of good files once it corrects its attitude.
+Another point to note is that our protocol does not dis-

+tinguish between malicious peers and careless peers who spread malicious content, which we believe is the right way to deal with careless peers from a practical point of view.
+A careless peer always has the ability to improve its reputation by serving a sufficient number of good files once it corrects its attitude.

 Our protocol is designed to be compatible with most first generation P2P systems.
 However, certain optimizations would be needed to obtain the best performance when integrating it with a specific system.
-For example, in a Gnutella-like network where a peer's connections are changed constantly to provide rapid distribution of the content across the network, building a reliable reputation base can take too long and a malicious peer can escape recognition for a long time due to the constantly changing neighborhood.
+For example, in a Gnutella-like network where a peer's connections change constantly, building a reliable reputation base can take too long and a malicious peer can escape recognition for a long time due to the constantly changing neighborhoods.
 In such a system, a connection scheme where some of the neighbors of a peer change continually for content distribution and others, which are possibly determined by a longest prefix match on the ID, remain relatively stable for trust management, could be more effective for faster trust establishment.
-More detailed simulations that consider this kind of specifics of the network where the protocol is to be deployed, and with a more sophisticated modeling of the attackers according to the network's possible vulnerabilities, would be needed to get a more realistic evaluation of the proposed architecture for deployment in an actual system.
+More detailed simulations with this kind of specifics can be carried out to get a more detailed view of the protocol's performance in particular environments.